mtsch/Ripserer.jl/README.md

 ![](docs/src/assets/title_plot.svg)

 Ripserer is a pure Julia implementation of the [ripser](https://github.com/Ripser/ripser) algorithm for computing persistent homology.
+It aims to provide an easy to use, generic and fast implementation of persistent homology to the Julia ecosystem.

-See the [docs](https://mtsch.github.io/Ripserer.jl/dev) for more info and examples.
+See the [docs](https://mtsch.github.io/Ripserer.jl/dev) for more info and usage examples.

 ## Installation